Bancroft, Ontario: History

 Some of the earliest settlers were United Empire Loyalists, but from 1856 to 1861, most were from Ireland, fleeing the problems caused by the Great Famine; many had farming experience and settled in the Township of Dungannon where the land was fertile.
 Most of the settlers were attracted to the area by the offer of free 100 acre parcels that had been advertised in Great Britain.
 Some of the residents also sold furs, obtained through trapping.

 Several colonization roads were built to the settlement in the 1850s–70s, opening up the lands along the way to further settlement.
 The Hastings Road ran north.
 It was joined at Bancroft by the Mississippi Road running northwest from Plevna in Frontenac County and the Monck Road running west from Atherley on Lake Couchiching.
 This made Bancroft (then still known as York Mills) a significant crossroads.

 The settlement had various names over the first years, York Mills, York River and York Branch.
 When the post office opened in 1861, it was called York River.
 A grist mill opened in 1865, gold was discovered in 1866 and other minerals would be discovered later.
-The discovery of sodalite by Frank Dawson Adams in 1892 led to the opening of he Princess Sodalite Mine.
+The discovery of sodalite by Frank Dawson Adams in 1892 led to the opening of the Princess Sodalite Mine.
 The first church and two schools were built in 1870.
 In 1879, the name of the settlement was changed to Bancroft by Senator Billa Flint, after the maiden name of his wife Elizabeth Ann Clement Bancroft.
 Flint convinced tradesmen to move to the area, which helped to attract more settlers.
 A woollen mill began operating in 1884.

 The Central Ontario Railway arrived in 1900.
 In 1903, the Irondale, Bancroft and Ottawa Railway connected to the COR north of town at what is now Y Road, referring to the wye junction joining the two lines.
 They were beneficial in transporting settlers and goods; the railway would operate until 1982.
 Bancroft was incorporated as a village in December 1904.
 The first telephone in the village was at the railway station; it was connected in 1905.
 Electricity was not available until 1930.

 Uranium was discovered in 1949 and construction of Faraday Mine started in 1952.
 The Red Cross Hospital opened in 1949.
 Faraday Mine was later renamed Madawaska Mine and operated until 1982.
 Other minerals were also mined over the years.
 The closing of the mine caused some economic hardship.

 The Ontario Municipal Board approved a request for Bancroft village to become a town on August 9, 1995, with Bancroft Council bylaw 649-95 confirming the new status on 28 August 1995.
 In 1999, Bancroft merged with Dungannon Township to form the Town of Bancroft.

-As of the October 2018 municipal election, the current Mayor is Paul Jenkins.
+Paul Jenkins was elected as Mayor in the October 2018 municipal election.
+He was reelected in 2022.